Continued Hyperbaric Success Expected to Double Market in Next 7 Years

 The Oxygen Therapy market is expected to reach USD 15 billion by 2023 as compared to 8 billion in 2016.
 That’s almost Double due to the widening use and popularity.

 The World Oxygen Therapy Device Market is growing fast because of the rising prevalence of successes with a growing number of diseases.
-With this widespread success the number of uses of Oxygen therapy is growing across the world with the changing lifestyle.
-The global market of Oxygen therapy device is expected to grow at approximate 12% CAGR – almost doubling the purchases of oxygen therapy devices in the next 7 years.
+With this widespread success, the number of uses of Oxygen therapy is growing across the world with the changing lifestyle.
+The global market for Oxygen therapy devices is expected to grow at approximately 12% CAGR – almost doubling the purchases of oxygen therapy devices in the next 7 years.

-HBOT devices play a vital role in the field of medicine, these devices help in the treatment of many diseases such as asthma, HIV/AIDS, bell’s palsy, Parkinson’s disease, spinal cord injuries, hepatitis, migraines, multiple sclerosis, stroke and sport injuries.
-Moreover, HBOT devices have Food and Drug Administration (FDA) approval for treating decompression sickness, thermal, necrotizing soft tissues infection and burn injury.
-HBOT devices are also used in the off-label (means the medication is not specified in the FDA’s approved packaging label) medical induction treatment such as brain injuries and cancer.
-Such high preference from the patients and physicians for HBOT in medical field has powered growth in the HBOT devices market.
-The market is expected to rise in the forecast period, especially across the North America, Europe and Asia-Pacific region.
+HBOT devices play a vital role in the field of medicine, these devices help in the treatment of many diseases such as asthma, HIV/AIDS, bell’s palsy, Parkinson’s disease, spinal cord injuries, hepatitis, migraines, multiple sclerosis, stroke, and sports injuries.
+Moreover, HBOT devices have Food and Drug Administration (FDA) approval for treating decompression sickness, thermal, necrotizing soft tissues infection, and burn injury.
+HBOT devices are also used in the off-label (means the medication is not specified in the FDA’s approved packaging label) medical induction treatments such as brain injuries and cancer.
+Such high preference from the patients and physicians for HBOT in the medical field has powered growth in the HBOT devices market.
+The market is expected to rise in the forecast period, especially across North America, Europe, and Asia-Pacific region.

 Oxygen is required by cells to do work.
-Oxygen therapy is the supplement of oxygen in body through external mean to the people who have chronic disorders.
+Oxygen therapy is the supplement of oxygen in the body through external means for people who have chronic disorders.